Kinokkory/wiwinwlh/tutorial.md

 The essence of universal quantification is that we can express functions which operate the same way for *any* type, while for existential quantification we can express functions that operate over an *some* unknown type.
-Using an existential we can group heterogeneous values together with a functions under the existential, that manipulate the data types but whose type signature hides this information.
+Using an existential we can group heterogeneous values together with functions under the existential, that manipulate the data types but whose type signature hides this information.

 ~~~~ {.haskell include="src/11-quantification/existential.hs"}